iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient and Subdifferential Properties.md

 * The gradient is a closed operator when the function $f$ is closed and convex (Closed Subgradient When Convex Proper).
 	* The graph of the subgradient operator for a closed convex function $f$ is also a closed set, meaning that the set $\{(x, v)\in \mathbb E \times \mathbb E: v \in \partial [f](v)\}$ is a closed set.
-	* **Source**: Exercise 3.14, AND 3.5.2, the introduction to directional derivatives for Dimitri's Notes on convex analysis: AMATH 516. *Source**, Prop 9.7, (For convex subgradient only, maybe be extended to regular subgradient), See for a brief proof: [[Convex Subgradient]].
+	* **Source**: Exercise 3.14, AND 3.5.2, the introduction to directional derivatives for Dimitri's Notes on convex analysis: AMATH 516. *Source**, Prop 9.7, (For convex subgradient only, maybe be extended to regular subgradient), See for a brief proof: [[../When Subgradient is Convex]].